ARCMTL and AFROMUSÉE present a new monthly series of presentations on the history and evolution of the Afro-Montreal culture and nightlife.

 The New Penelope and its era – Call for memories!

 The local non-profit archive ARCMTL is working on a book and online exhibit about the New Penelope and its era, 1965 – 1970.

 For just a few years in the mid-to-late 1960s, the New Penelope became a legend in the history of Montreal music and nightlife.
 It was the first independent concert venue in Montreal to feature important names in 1960s rock, blues, folk and jazz, from Joni Mitchell and Muddy Waters to Frank Zappa and Jesse Winchester.
 All through 2023, we’re looking for anyone who remembers the era, or who may have related material such as old posters, flyers, audio or video recordings, ticket stubs and other ephemera.
 Please contact us if you or someone you know may be able to help!
 We can be reached by email at firstname.lastname@example.org.

 Montreal Underground Origins

 Montreal Underground Origins shines a light for current and future generations on the early days of what is now considered a thriving city of the arts.
-It was conceived and produced by the non-profit arts promotion and preservation organization, Archive Montreal (ARCMTL) in 2014.
+It was conceived and produced by the non-profit arts promotion and preservation organization, ARCMTL starting in 2014.

-Check out our image blog to peruse excerpts and full scans of vintage photos, magazines and varied publications from the era.
+Check out our image blog to peruse excerpts and full scans of vintage photos, magazines and varied publications from the era — or go to our searchable collection of vintage Montreal magazines on the archive.org website.
 Our blog features a growing number of articles, interviews and discussion transcripts exploring various aspects of the 1960s – 1970s Montreal underground arts and activist scene.
-Links to other websites, organizations or online resources to discover more about this era appear as a sidebar to the right of all posts on our blog.

 Comments and discussion from the public are welcome!
 Anyone can post comments under each blog post on the site.

 If you have any material or memories of your own to add, please email email@example.com to let us know.